 Training content can be further customized to prepare participants for upcoming interviews or to anticipate expected interviews.

-PR Newswire liked our ‘How to Choose a Media Trainer” quiz so much they featured it in their latest Media Training handbook!
-Take the interactive quiz.
+PR Newswire liked our ‘How to Choose a Media Trainer” quiz so much they featured it in their latest Media Training handbook.

 “I have had media training before, but Joanne’s session was an eye-opener.
 It helped me reach the next level in my work with the media and think of our messaging in a completely different way.” – Beth Doyle, Director, Marketing and Communications, Council for Adult and Experiential Learning

 Don’t you just hate it when you open a news story and your competitors were quoted…and you didn’t even know about the story in time to get in on it?
 ‘Use the News’ helps you get in on opportunities to be quoted in stories.
 This 90-minute workshop may be presented pro bono to industry, nonprofit and professional groups, via virtual platform.

 - Understand what news editors want from you

 - Learn the ‘silver bullet’ for getting found by journalists while their stories are in process

 - Create a plan for integrating your web content, marketing, and reputation development